clns/node-commit-msg/README.md

 ##### `<commitMessageInstance>.message: string`

 Return the original message as a string.
-Note that this will *not* include any comments or other text that will not be included in the commit message by git, eg. the extra output from `git commit -v`.

 ##### `<commitMessageInstance>.formattedMessages: string`